sskyy/redux-event-bus/docs/api/API.md

 # `getState()`

 The same as redux getState method.
-This api can only be achieved in listener.
+This API can only be achieved in listener.

 #### Example